Next Post

 Muscular fatigue from lifting weights is one thing.
 But nothing in training feels worse than being both mentally and physically depleted due to a spent CNS.

 Imagine walking onto the track and feeling like you have a 100lb weighted vest strapped to your body.
 And then imagine the loss of confidence because you feel like a slug.
+Even though you may try your hardest, you just cannot create any of the power that is necessary for speed work when your CNS is blown out.

+Overall, you will feel like Superman when he is exposed to Kryptonite.
 Performing training that taxes the central nervous system too often without adequate recovery will lead you down this dark road.
 You will feel as if you are in a deep malaise when this happens.

-I have been in this state before, and I do everything I can to avoid it by any means necessary.
+I have been in this state before.
+And I do everything I can to avoid it by any means necessary.
 This is why creating balance within your training program is so important.

 How Often Should I Sprint?

 If increasing your speed is your top goal, you have to pay attention to what you are doing in the gym.
 Certain exercises pull from the CNS just like sprinting.
+If you are chasing speed, you will want to temporarily avoid these exercises and training concepts:

 1) Performing heavy squats and especially heavy deadlifts (over 90 percent of your max)